IshanJ25/Stickoz-for-WhatsApp/README.md

 # How to use

-place the `whatsapp_sticker_maker.py` file beside your own python file uses these commands:
+place the `whatsapp_sticker_maker.py` file beside your own python file and use these commands:

 ```Python
 from whatsapp_sticker_maker import make_stickers